MicrosoftDocs/win32/desktop-src/WinSock/types-of-name-spaces-in-the-spi-2.md

 ---
-Description: 'The three types of namespaces in the Windows Sockets (Winsock) SPI include dynamic, static, and persistent namespaces.' ms.assetid: '2968ac98-bd40-4d37-9dd7-7870c4decd40'
+Description: The three types of namespaces in the Windows Sockets (Winsock) SPI include dynamic, static, and persistent namespaces. ms.assetid: 2968ac98-bd40-4d37-9dd7-7870c4decd40
-title: Types of Namespaces in the SPI
+title: Types of Namespaces in the SPI ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Types of Namespaces in the SPI